Malcolm Smith (American football): 2013 season

-The Seattle Seahawks finished first in the NFC West with a 13–3 record and earned a first round bye and home-field advantage throughout the playoffs.
+The Seahawks won the NFC West with a 13–3 record and earned a first-round bye and home-field advantage throughout the playoffs.
 On January 11, 2014, Smith started in his first career playoff game and made nine combined tackles during a 23–15 victory against the New Orleans Saints in the NFC Divisional Round.
 On January 19, 2014, Smith made four combined tackles, a pass deflection, and made an interception to seal the Seahawks' 23–17 victory against the San Francisco 49ers in the NFC Championship Game.
 He intercepted a pass by quarterback Colin Kaepernick, that was intended for wide receiver Michael Crabtree.
 The pass was deflected by Richard Sherman and caught in the endzone for a touchback by Smith with the Seahawks up by six points with 30 seconds remaining.

-On February 2, 2014, Smith recorded ten combined tackles (six solo), deflected a pass, recovered a fumble, and returned an interception for a touchdown in the Seahawks' 43–8 victory against the Denver Broncos in Super Bowl XLVIII.
+On February 2, 2014, Smith recorded 10 combined tackles (six solo), deflected a pass, recovered a fumble, and returned an interception for a touchdown in the Seahawks' 43–8 victory over the Denver Broncos in Super Bowl XLVIII.
 Smith intercepted a pass by quarterback Peyton Manning, that was intended for running back Knowshon Moreno, and returned it for a 69-yard touchdown in the second quarter.
-He also recovered a fumble by wide receiver Demaryius Thomas in the third quarter after it was forced by teammate Byron Maxwell.
+Smith also recovered a fumble by wide receiver Demaryius Thomas in the third quarter after it was forced by teammate Byron Maxwell.
 His performance earned him the Super Bowl MVP award, making him the first defensive player to win the award since Dexter Jackson in Super Bowl XXXVII.
-Smith is one of seven defensive players to win Super Bowl MVP honors.
+Smith is one of nine defensive players to win Super Bowl MVP honors.